 A Happy New Year is wished to all our supporters who are so willing to step forward and assist the Choir during the year, This year Lyrical Voices are planning an afternoon of Music and Song to be held at the Papworth Village Hall in June.
 This will be an opportunity for friends and family along with local villagers to come along and enjoy this musical enterprise with refreshment and a raffle to complete what should be, a very relaxing and enjoyable afternoon.
 Information and details of this event will be announced later.

 The Choir are also singing at a local care home in the Spring and arrangements are going ahead with this.
 We would like to extend a warm welcome to any like minded persons who feel they would enjoy singing with the Choir.
 We are a very friendly group and have a lot of fun and laughter during our singing sessions.
-There is no need to have sung before or to read music, just come along to the Studio on the lst, 2nd or 4th Wednesday of the month at 7.15pm and join the girls.
+There is no need to have sung before or to read music and you do not have to be a WI member so just come along to the Studio on the lst, 2nd or 4th Wednesday of the month at 7.15pm and join the girls.

 For the forth year running the Choir have sung at Ely Cathedral for their annual Charity Carol Service with proceeds to Royal Papworth Hospital.
 Our song this year was a traditional German Carol ‘In Winter’ by Victor C Johnson, a very pretty Carol and one we all enjoyed singing.
 We would like to thank Thania, a good friend of our musical director Jan, who kindly conducted the choir in Jan’s absence, also Penny our pianist.
 The Choir arrived early to enjoy a light lunch in the Almonry Tea Room before heading up to the Lady Chapel for a quick rehearsal.
 After the Service mince pies and mulled wine were served to the congregation by some of our choir members.